 Potential injury: As people age, injured and achy knees resulting from wear and tear on the meniscus, the main ligament in the knee located under the kneecap, is more common.

-Rotator cuff tendonitis is a common shoulder injury.
+Rotator cuff tendonitis is common.
 It occurs when the muscles and tendons of the rotator cuff become inflamed from overuse.

-Preventing it: Stretching exercises with and without resistance bands help to add flexibility and strength.
-Weight bearing exercises build greater strength, but also come with injury risk.
+Prevention: Stretching exercises with and without resistance bands help to add flexibility and strength.
+Weight-bearing exercises build muscle but also come with injury risk.

 Preventing it: Taking time to warm up and stretch the legs and hamstrings before participating in sports will reduce the risk of hamstring pulls and tears.

-Strength training exercises like squats and lunges performed with correct form and plenty of rest in between training sessions will also help prevent injury.
+Strength training exercises like squats and lunges performed with correct form and plenty of rest in-between training sessions will also help prevent injury.